Nevada Security Deposit Laws

 Non-Refundable Fees

 Some states may allow non-refundable fees, however Nevada does not.
-With the exception of a rental agreement that may include a reasonable, non-refundable cleaning fee, no rental agreement may contain any non-refundable security deposit fees.
+With the exception of a rental agreement that may include a reasonable, non-refundable cleaning fee, no lease may contain any non-refundable security deposit fees.

 Storing a Tenants’ Security Deposit

-Many states have rules and regulations when it comes to how a landlord may be allowed to hold the security deposit funds.
-However, Nevada has no specific laws on this matter, other than being required to provide a receipt in writing to their tenants after collecting the security deposit funds.
+Many states have rules and regulations when it comes to how a landlord may be allowed to hold the security deposits.
+However, Nevada has no specific laws on this matter, other than landlords being required to provide a receipt in writing to their tenants after collecting the security funds.

 Written Notice After Security Deposit Receipt

-A landlord in Nevada is required to provide their tenants with a signed written receipt for the security deposit or surety bond if the tenant requests it.
+A landlord in Nevada is required to provide their tenants with a signed written receipt for the surety bond if the tenant requests it.

 Reasons a Landlord May Withhold Security Deposit Fund in Nevada

-In Nevada, a landlord may only use a tenant’s security deposit after the tenant has vacated the rental property.
+In Nevada, a landlord may only use a tenant’s deposit after the tenant has vacated the rental premises.
 The funds can only be used to cover the following reasonable costs:

-- The cost of repairs needed for damage caused by the tenant.
-This damage must be a result of the tenant failing to comply with their responsibilities, and the security deposit cannot be withheld for any reasons related to normal “wear and tear” in the unit.
+• The cost of repairs needed for damage caused by the tenant.
+This damage must be a result of the tenant failing to comply with their responsibilities, and the security fund cannot be withheld for any reasons related to normal “wear and tear in the premises.

 A Walk-through Inspection